vinala/docs/src/lumos.md

 ### Question Helper

-Pikia allows you to get information, passwords, response of questions, while the command executing.
+Lumos allows you to get information, passwords, response of questions, while the command executing.

 #### Asking the user for confirmation